ViDoRe V3: A Comprehensive Evaluation of Retrieval Augmented Generation in Complex Real-World Scenarios: Experiments and Results

 We use the bounding boxes produced by the human annotators as our ground truth.
 Since each query may have 1--3 human annotators, we evaluate VLM predictions independently against each annotator using the same zone-based methodology as the inter-annotator consistency analysis (Section~\ref{sec: grounded qa}), and report the highest F1 score.
 This best-match strategy reflects the inherent subjectivity of evidence selection: annotators may legitimately highlight different regions to support the same answer, and a model should not be penalized for matching any valid interpretation.

-\paragraph{Visual grounding lags human performance} Inter-annotator agreement on evidence localization reaches an F1 of 0.602, whereas the best-performing models achieve markedly lower scores: 0.089 for Qwen3-VL-30B-A3B-Instruct and 0.065 for Gemini 3 Pro.
-A page-level analysis (\Cref{tab:bbox_consistency_comparison}) reveals that on pages where humans provided bounding boxes, both models annotated the same page only 16--17\,\% of the time, while 26--27\,\% of human-annotated pages received no model annotation at all—highlighting recall as the primary bottleneck.
-Detailed per-domain results and qualitative analysis appear in Appendix \ref{appendix: bbox} and \ref{appendix: bbox examples}.
+\paragraph{Visual grounding lags human performance} Inter-annotator agreement on evidence localization reaches an F1 of 0.602, whereas the best-performing models achieve markedly lower scores: 0.089 for Qwen3-VL-30B-A3B-Instruct and 0.065 for Gemini 3 Pro, underlining substantial room for improvement on this task.
+A page-level analysis (\Cref{tab:bbox_consistency_comparison}) reveals that on pages where humans provided bounding boxes, both models annotated the same page only 16--17\,\% of the time, while 26--27\,\% of human-annotated pages received no model annotation at all, highlighting recall as the primary bottleneck.
+Per-domain results and qualitative analysis appear in Appendix \ref{appendix: bbox} and \ref{appendix: bbox examples}.